thenativeweb/wolkenkit/README.md

 Using `docker-compose` also allows you to connect your own databases and infrastructure components.
 For details see the respective scripts.

-To start the microservice runtime with a postgres database for persistence, first start the stores:
+To start the microservice runtime with a PostgreSQL database for persistence, first start the stores:

 ```shell
 $ docker-compose -f stores.postgres.yml up -d
 ```

-Then run the setup service to prepare the stores and any infrastructure you have added.
+Then run the setup service to prepare the stores and any infrastructure you have added (please note that this only needs to be done once):

 ```shell
 $ docker-compose -f setup.postgres.yml run setup
 ```

 This will show a warning about orphaned containers, which you can safely ignore.
-Lastly start your application.
+Lastly start your application:

 ```shell
 $ docker-compose -f microservice.postgres.yml up